-There aren’t many significant differences between the HyperX Quadcast S and its predecessor, the HyperX Quadcast, and the original model is more affordable.
-But there are some differences between the two models that may be determining factors for some shoppers.
+There aren’t many significant differences between the HyperX QuadCast S and its predecessor, the HyperX QuadCast, and the original model is more affordable.
+However there are some differences between the two models that may be determining factors for certain shoppers.

 The QuadCast S has a dynamic RGB color scheme whereas the older QuadCast only glows red.
 The QuadCast S also supports Ngenuity, allowing you to customize its colors and adjust headphone volume levels whereas the older model isn’t compatible with this software.
 The QuadCast also plugs in via microUSB whereas the QuadCast S plugs in via USB-C. Lastly, the frequency responses of the two mics are a little different.
 The QuadCast S attenuates bass frequencies more than the QuadCast, and the QuadCast amplifies high frequencies more than the QuadCast S to make subtle noises (like mouth sounds) easier to hear.